Little Boots: 2018–2019: EPs and 10th Anniversary reissue of Hands

 Little Boots released her seventh EP Burn on 6 April 2018.
 The EP features 4 songs, all of which are collaborative efforts with female producers.
 The EP was preceded by single "Shadows".
 In September 2019, she announced a 10th-anniversary re-issue of Hands, accompanied by "Echoes", unreleased demos, rarities and B-sides. "'Echoes' was due to be a follow-up single after 'Hands'," she explained.
 "It was co-written with RedOne who I wrote 'Remedy' with, and who'd been working on a lot of the early Gaga stuff at the time.
 It's super pop and 80s and fans loved it when I played it live.
 Given it took on almost mythical status on fan forums I'm very happy to be able to finally share the song decades later."

 In a November 2019 interview with The Guardian, Spice Girl Melanie C revealed she has been working with Little Boots on Chisholm's upcoming eighth studio album.
-That same year, she released her eighth EP, Jump.
+That same year, she released her eighth extended play, Jump.

 2020–present: ABBA Voyage and Tomorrow's Yesterdays

-After joining ABBA Voyage in 2021, Little Boots announced that she would be releasing her fourth studio album, and unveiled its lead single "Silver Ballons".
+After joining ABBA Voyage in 2021, Little Boots announced that she would be releasing her fourth studio album, and unveiled its lead single "Silver Balloons".
 Tomorrow's Yesterdays was released on 18 March 2022, seven years after Working Girl (2015).
 It was solely written and produced by herself.